byunw/byunw.github.io/_pages/machine-learning-fundamentals.md

 $$

 $$
-\text{A GPU cluster consists of nodes which consist of GPUs}
+\text{A GPU cluster consists of nodes which consist of GPUs.
+In my current project, I am using a single GPU (NVIDIA A100-SXM4-80GB)}
 $$

 <br>